-I have decided on a 3000W inverter and 300 AH of lithium batteries.
-I will have room for a 4th battery if I find that it is needed.
+I have decided on a 3000W inverter and 400 AH of lithium batteries.
 Now, I will use lithium batteries which will provide the full 100 AH of power.
 If you use AGM of gel batteries you can only use half their capacity.
 Using more than 50% of their capacity could damage the batteries.
 Lithium (Lipo4) is also smaller and lighter.

 There are many website that will tell you the difference between Lead-Acid, Gell-Cell, AGM, and Lithium batteries.
 I am not going to list the features of them all.
 I am using Lithium (LiFePO4 batteries, because they are more efficient and cost effective.
 They are very expensive.
 But their life span and capabilities are higher than any other type of battery, they are simply better.
 Sometimes spending more money is actually the frugal way!
 They are actually cheapest over time.

 Compared to other batteries lithium LiFeP04 are: Lighter, smaller, need no venting, and can be fully discharged without harm.

 The negative of lithium batteries – High cost, and temperature.
 They cannot be charged below 32 degrees.
 So, if you travel in freezing temperatures you should have a heating pad for the batteries.